RegenKordel/milla_lynx/README.md

 Milla requires at least Mallikas service to be running.

+For token-based authorization using headers, the token can be added as a run property --milla.authToken=“tokenhere”, or in the appropriate application.properties file.
+If no token is provided, no such header will be included in the requests.

 ## How to Use This Microservice

 The swagger page describes all endpoints.
 Below are examples of the key commands for command line usage: